-Oracle VirtualBox On macOS, launchd is used to the VM a11start tostart service.
-An example configuration file can he found in /Applications/VirtualBox.app/Contents/MacOS/org.virtualbox.vboxautostart.plist.
+Oracle VirtualBox On macOS, launchd is used to start the VM a11service. tostart An example configuration file can he found in /Applications/VirtualBox.app/Contents/MacOS/org.virtualbox.vboxautostart.plist.
 To enable the service copy the file to /Library/LaunchDaemons and change the Disabled key from true to false.
-Furthermore replace the second parameter to an existing configuration file which has the same format as on Linux, see chapter 10.21.1, Linux: Starting the Autostart Service With init, page 369.
+Furthermore replace the second parameter to an existing configuration file which has the same format as on Linux, see chapter 10.21.1, Linux: Starting the Autostart Service With init, page 370.